 Monthly gross income in mortgage qualification is probably the most important factor that will make or break a mortgage loan borrower.

-- The lower a mortgage loan borrower’s credit score, the lower the debt to income ratio requirement.
+- The lower borrower’s credit score, the lower the debt to income ratio requirement

-- Borrowers who just started part time job, part time job income cannot be used as income in mortgage qualification.
+Borrowers who just started a part-time job, part-time job income cannot be used as income in mortgage qualification.